coderman17/typed-arrays/README.md

 ## Use
 The use of the scalar typed arrays is straightforward - simply create a new instance of the class and rest assured it will only contain the types you expect.
-You can also use the class as a type declaration in your methods, to be certain that incoming array variables are of the correct key and value type:
+You can also use the class as a type declaration in your methods, to be certain incoming array variables are of the correct key and value type:
 ```
 $intToStringArray = new IntToStringArray();